How can we help?

 Starting University can be a major change and you may feel apprehensive, so the LLC provides a range of welcome events in September specifically aimed at new mature learners.
 These events are held before the main ‘Freshers’ Week’ to give you a chance to settle in on the campus before it gets busy.
 Students from all departments are welcome, so it’s a great chance to meet a wide range of other people in the same situation as you.

 A 'physical' home for mature students

-Located on Level 11 of the Marjorie and Arnold Ziff Building, the LLC has its own resource area which is also open to mature and part-time undergraduates from across the campus as well as other students on LLC programmes.
-It is a social space in which students can eat lunch, meet friends or work between lectures and offers the following facilities:
+We have two spaces on campus, one in Beech Grove House and the other on Level 11 of the Marjorie and Arnold Ziff Building, both spaces have resource areas which are also open to mature and part-time undergraduates from across the campus as well as other students on LLC programmes.
+They are social spaces in which students can eat lunch, meet friends or work between lectures and offers the following facilities:

 • several student-access computers which can be used for checking emails, renewing library books and other quick tasks such as submitting assignments

 • reference books including: atlases, dictionaries, directories and books on study skills

 • ‘takeaway’ material (leaflets, booklets) on University and Union services